djfdat/phaser-typescript-vscode-boilerplate/README.md

 Directory of compiled javascript as well as phaser.
 Any additional javascript libraries can be placed here as well.

 ### [/node_modules](/node_modules)
-Contains Node specific setup and packages.
+Contains [Node] specific setup and packages.

 ### [/server](/server)
-Contains server setup for node-static
+Contains server setup for the packaged [node-static] web server.

 ### [/src](/src)
-Contains all your source typescript files.
+Contains all your source [Typescript] files.
 These will be compiled into /bin/js.
 Feel free to make more directories for better organization.

 ### [/tsd](/tsd)
-Contains typescript definition files.
+Contains [Typescript] definition files.

 ## Updating Dependencies
 This setup uses the node.js package [node-static] to handle the hosting of files.
 While we will attempt to keep this up to date, if your project needs to update this package, run the following command in the command line if the project folder: